 Tech Companies like to hire candidates with good problem-solving capabilities.
 So, they come up with a variety of problems to assess their skills.
-These problems are nothing but variations of some major and well-known problems.
 One such problem is the “merge k sorted lists” problem.
-In this article, we will discuss this problem and the approaches to solving this problem, with their pros, cons, and code.
+In this article, we will discuss how to merge K-sorted Linked Lists using the min heap and divide & conquer method.
 So, get ready because it is going to be an interesting ride!

 Look at the illustration below to understand the problem statement better.

-The first way of solving this problem is by connecting all the k linked lists into one list, ignoring the order of the elements at this step.
-After this use some sorting algorithm, like merge sort to sort the list in the ascending order.
+The first way of solving this problem is by connecting all the k-linked lists into one list.
+After this, use some sorting algorithm to sort the list in ascending order.
 That’s it! the problem is solved.
-However, this approach is not so efficient as it does not take the advantage of the fact that each linked list is already sorted.
+However, this approach is not so efficient as it does not take advantage of the fact that each linked list is already sorted.
 This method has the time complexity of O(n.log(n)).

 Now the min-heap is built using the first element of all the linked lists.
 See below